-While the levels of the upper and lower default-cost bounds may seem high (a lower bound of \$45,360 in quintile 5, for example), the differences across quintiles are more important.
+The levels of the upper and lower default-cost bounds may seem high, with a lower bound of \$45,360 in quintile 5, for example.
+But high default costs are consistent with earlier estimates and may help to explain a widely recognized resistance to default among underwater borrowers.
+Regardless of their levels, the differences in default costs across quintiles may be more important for our purposes.
 The fact that the lower and upper bounds both increase monotonically across quintiles strongly suggests that default costs are larger for borrowers with higher credit scores.
 This pattern is consistent with the results of Brevoort and Cooper (2013), who document the much greater cost of credit impairment and mortgage blacklisting for the most credit-worthy borrowers.
-Importantly, the pattern also validates our interpretation of the positive credit-score coefficients in the previous regressions as showing the positive effect of higher default costs on mortgage repayment.
+Importantly, the pattern also validates our interpretation of the positive credit-score coefficients in the previous regressions as showing the positive effect of higher default costs on mortgage repayment.25

-&lt;sup>18While this size relationship is expected to hold if repayers and defaulters differ only in their levels of negative equity and property value, other unobservable differences between the groups could in principle disrupt it.
+24While this size relationship is expected to hold if repayers and defaulters differ only in their levels of negative equity and property value, other unobservable differences between the groups could in principle disrupt it.